Variety (universal algebra): Pseudovariety of finite algebras

 Since varieties are closed under arbitrary direct products, all non-trivial varieties contain infinite algebras.
 Attempts have been made to develop a finitary analogue of the theory of varieties.
 This led, e.g., to the notion of variety of finite semigroups.
 This kind of variety uses only finitary products.
 However, it uses a more general kind of identities.

 A pseudovariety is usually defined to be a class of algebras of a given signature, closed under the taking of homomorphic images, subalgebras and finitary direct products.
 Not every author assumes that all algebras of a pseudovariety are finite; if this is the case, one sometimes talks of a variety of finite algebras.
 For pseudovarieties, there is no general finitary counterpart to Birkhoff's theorem, but in many cases the introduction of a more complex notion of equations allows similar results to be derived.
+Namely, a class of finite monoids is a variety of finite monoids if and only if it can be defined by a set of profinite identities.

 Pseudovarieties are of particular importance in the study of finite semigroups and hence in formal language theory.
 Eilenberg's theorem, often referred to as the variety theorem, describes a natural correspondence between varieties of regular languages and pseudovarieties of finite semigroups.